Coach Luke Jackson

-Luke Jackson trained with 4th down University since 2015 during his college years at the University of Missouri-Columbia and the University of West Florida.
-Jackson is a former first team All-State kicker in the state of Florida and was a top 20 ranked kicker in the nation coming out high school.
-Jackson formerly served as the Specialist Position coach for 3 years at the University of West Florida where he coached 2 All-Conference specialists and was a part of the 2019 National Championship staff.
+Coach Jackson began training with 4th Down University in 2015 during his college years at the University of Missouri-Columbia and the University of West Florida.
+Jackson was a former first team All-State kicker in the state of Florida and was a top 20 ranked kicker in the nation coming out high school.
+Jackson formerly served as the specialist position coach for 3 years at the University of West Florida where he coached 2 All-Conference specialists and was a part of the 2019 National Championship staff.

 Contact Coach Jackson:

 By Luke Jackson

 There is a long and overstated myth that it takes 21 days to form a new habit and break an old one.
 This age-old theory is actually a paraphrased version of the actual ideology which states that it can take a MINIMUM OF 21 DAYS TO FORM A NEW HABIT (Clear, n.d.)
 In reality, it can vary from 3 weeks to upwards of several months for a new habit to form and solidify as an automatic behavior.
 Another phrase for automatic behaviors that has become more commonly spoken is muscle memory.
 This information is important to consider when it comes to athletics and implementing technique alterations and changes.